 “I think the biggest thing that’s going to happen is it’s going to open up a little bit, not necessarily in terms of scale, in terms of special effects, but open up in terms of allowing plotlines into areas outside of Hawkins,” Duffer told Entertainment Weekly.

-There’s no official premiere date or information regarding season 4 of Stranger Things at this point.
+There’s no official premiere date for season 4 of Stranger Things at this point.

 September 30, 2019: Added details on Stranger Things season 4 teaser video.